karatelabs/karate/README.md

 ```

 ## `doc`
-Karate has built-in HTML templating engine that can be used to insert additional custom HTML into the test-reports.
+Karate has a built-in HTML templating engine that can be used to insert additional custom HTML into the test-reports.
 Here is an [example](karate-core/src/test/java/com/intuit/karate/core/users-doc.feature):

 ```cucumber
 * url 'https://jsonplaceholder.typicode.com/users'